Filters

 • Treat the fuel with decarbonizer.

-• Check the engine for proper RPM.
+• Check the engine for proper revolutions per minute (RPM).

 • Clean and protect the interior.

-3. Every 50 Hours
+3. Comprehensive Checks Every 50 Hours

-• Check fuel lines for degradation.
+• Assess fuel lines for degradation.

 • Check the steering system fluid level and look for leaks.